 How all this translates into beekeeping practice is the subject of much debate.
 Let's look at some of these issues.

 With the definition above, it's tempting to assume one can set up a hive, stand back, leave alone and call it natural beekeeping.
 But it's not quite that simple.

 Natural beekeeping has implications for many aspects of the beekeeper's role.
-With the qualifier that this article is intended to introduce you to the notion of natural beekeeping, here are a just few areas that are guided by a natural beekeeping philosophy.
+With the qualifier that this lesson is intended to introduce you to the notion of natural beekeeping, here are a just few areas that are guided by a natural beekeeping philosophy.

 Perhaps the most common practice mentioned by proponents of natural beekeeping is the desire to avoid chemical treatments to address issues in the hive.
-This is also the most controversial aspect of natural beekeeping and you will easily and readily find experienced beekeepers on both side of this coin.
+This is also the most controversial aspect of natural beekeeping and you will easily and readily find experienced beekeepers on both sides of this coin.
 Strongly!